Strategic Marketing Planning Process for Mid-market Businesses

 - They participate in strategic analysis and planning for the business.

-In this article, I’ll discuss strategic marketing and the strategic marketing planning process for developing, implementing, and managing your marketing strategy.
+- They develop and implement strategic marketing plans for the market served by the company.
+This article will discuss strategic marketing and the strategic marketing planning process for developing, implementing, and managing your marketing strategy.

 Strategic Marketing Planning